MansiPhate/Personality-Tester-Using-Java/README.md

 - Introduce a leaderboard or community insights
 - Offer downloadable personality reports (PDF)
 - Translate the quiz into multiple languages
+- To get it work via port on mobile
 ---

 ## 🧪 How to Run